aiswarya-das/Instagram-clone/README.md

 # Instagram-clone
-clone of the instagram login/signup page.
+Clone of the instagram login/signup page.
+* Created using HTML and CSS.